sveltia/sveltia-cms/README.md

 ## Differentiators

-We are working hard to create a **significantly better alternative to Netlify CMS and Decap CMS** by improving everything.
+We are working hard to create a **tremendously better alternative to Netlify CMS and Decap CMS** by improving everything.
 Here’s what makes Sveltia CMS different.
 Look how serious we are!

 ### Better UX